 - Chicken: cook;

 - Beef: shape, cook;

 Activity 2 - ‘Farm to fork’ stages for some basic foods

-Show children the Farm to fork cards.
+Show children the 'Journey' cards in the Farm to fork area below.
 Explain that they need to sequence the cards to show the different steps, from farm to fork, for different types of foods.
-There are three stages for each food.
 Demonstrate the activity to the children.